Global dynamics of a Lotka-Volterra competition patch model: Introduction

-The dynamics of \eqref{main1} with $n=2$ (two-patch model) with $b=c$ and $\mu_u=\mu_v=\mu$ has been studied in \cite{cheng2019coexistence,gourley2005two,lin2014global}.
-Our results here state that when $n=2$ the global dynamics of the \eqref{main1} is completely determined by the local dynamics of the semitrivial equilibria.
-Moreover, we generalize the results in \cite{lin2014global} to the case $n>2$ with cycle-balanced condition, and prove that there is a globally asymptotically stable positive equilibrium when the diffusion rate is small while one semitrivial equilibrium out-competes the other one when the diffusion rate is large.
+The dynamics of \eqref{main1} with $n=2$ (two-patch model) with $b=c$ and $\mu_u=\mu_v=\mu$ has been studied in \cite{cheng2019coexistence,gourley2005two,lin2014global}, see also recent work \cite{Jiang2020BMB} for three-patch case.
+Our results here state that when $n=2$, the global dynamics of the model {\eqref{main1}} is completely determined by the local dynamics of the semitrivial equilibria.
+Moreover, we generalize the results in \cite{lin2014global} to the case $n>2$ with cycle-balanced condition, and prove that there is a globally asymptotically stable positive equilibrium when the diffusion rate is small while one semitrivial equilibrium out-competes the other one when the diffusion rate is large. { Our results also extend the ones in \cite{Slavik2020} which assumes $L$ to be symmetric (this work also considers the case when the competition is strong while we do not consider it here).}

 Our paper is organized as follows.
 In Section 2, we present some preliminary results, and in Section 3, we classify the global dynamics of \eqref{RD} for the general case.
-In Section 4, we apply the general results to two special cases for more detailed dynamics: (1) (equal resource) $p_i=q_i$ for all $i=1, 2,...,n$; (2) (equal competitiveness and equal diffusivity) $b=c=1$ and $\mu_u=\mu_v=\mu$.
+In Section 4, we apply the general results to two special cases for more detailed dynamics: (1) (equal resource) $p_i=q_i$ for all $i=1, 2,...,n$; (2) (equal competitiveness and equal diffusivity) $b=c=1$ and $\mu_u=\mu_v=\mu$. { In Section 5, we give a conclusion. }